Language Requirement: None

 Faculty and Staff

-Dr. Stephen Wooten is a faculty member in International Studies and Environmental Studies at the University of Oregon.
+Dr. Stephen Wooten is a faculty member in Global Studies at the University of Oregon.
 His teaching and research interests focus on food and culture worldwide with a specialty in African dynamics.
 His teaching efforts have garnered him strong student and peer evaluations, and he has received prestigious awards in support of his ongoing research activities including two Fulbright grants.
-He has published his work in leading peer-reviewed journals and edited volumes and has two books in print as well.
-He has served as an effective administrator in his roles as Director of African Studies, Associate Vice Provost for International Studies, and Director of Study Abroad.
-He currently serves as Director of the Food Studies Program.
+He has published his work in leading peer-reviewed journals and edited volumes and has three books in print as well.
+He has served as an effective administrator in his roles as Director of African Studies, Associate Vice Provost for Global Studies, and Director of Study Abroad.
+He was the Founding Director of the Food Studies Program.

 Housing Description